Taylor Swift Announces New Album 'Lover' Out in August

 Finally, we have answers: Taylor Swift’s new album will be called Lover and will be released on Aug.
 23 of this year, featuring 18 tracks.
-And her new single, called “You Need to Calm Down,” is coming out June 14, with the music video following on June 17.
+And her new single, called “You Need to Calm Down” is coming out June 14, with the music video following on June 17.

 After months of teasing the upcoming drop of her highly-anticipated seventh album, Taylor Swift took to Instagram on Thursday afternoon to update fans and eager followers about the Lover album news.
 First, she thanked fans for their dedication to putting their detective skills to use trying to preempt her announcement.

 “I’ve been so, so, so honored,” she said.
 She also elaborated on what to expect on Lover: “This album, in tone, it’s very romantic,” she said.
 “Not just simply thematically, like it’s all love songs or something.
-The idea of something being romantic, it doesn’t have to be a happy song.
+The idea of something being romantic…it doesn’t have to be a happy song.
 You can find romance in loneliness or sadness or going through things in your life… it just looks at those things through a romantic gaze.”

 Swift most recently dropped her newest single “ME!” featuring Panic! at the Disco’s Brendon Urie in late April, signaling the next step in her new, post-Reputation creative phase.
 “In the ME! music video there were a lot of foreshadowing clues,” Swift admitted in her livestream, noting that fans had guessed the album title based on Easter eggs in the video.
 And in true Swift form, she noted that the release date of Aug.
 23 is no fluke, either.
 “August is the eighth month of the year.
 23, 2 + 3, you just add it all together, 8 + 2 + 3 equals… I’m obnoxious,” she joked.
 (Swift’s favorite number is, famously, 13.)
 At 18 tracks, it’s also her longest album yet.